 In addition, Federal Reserve Notes (green) and National Currency (brown) filled out the spectrum.
 Collectors have begun to realize how scarce nice condition small size notes are, and have been eagerly buying them up.
 With the recent changes in the designs of our paper currency, the earlier notes are all disappearing.

-An outstanding example of this scarce issue.
+An outstanding example of this tougher issue, Funny Back.

 Dallas District.
 Bright paper and strong color.
 Superior appearance for the grade.

 Dallas District.
 Folding is light and still looks great.